-Vulnerability of concern Outline of penetration testing (2) By performing the scan with a vulnerability scanner (Nessus), it is confirmed that there are no publicly-known vulnerabilities in the network services which the TOE provides.
-(3) By directly accessing to the URL which can be externally accessed, and by directly specifying the URL of the screen called from other screens with a browser, it was confirmed that an applicable screen could not be accessed unless the login screen was displayed and authenticated.
+Vulnerability of concern Outline of penetration testing (3) By directly accessing to the URL which can be externally accessed, and by directly specifying the URL of the screen called from other screens with a browser, it was confirmed that an applicable screen could not be accessed unless the login screen was displayed and authenticated.
 (The behavior of the check function of the session information was confirmed.)
 (4) By using Burp Suite (Proxy type vulnerability analysis tool), the following points were confirmed.
-The behavior was confirmed by performing inputs that may trigger directory traversal after searching parts, in which files and pages inside the TOE are directly specified, in the input part of the screen which can be operated by general users.
-To the input items of the screen (a login screen, a password change screen, an address book, etc.) which "those which the use of the TOE is not permitted" or "general users" can operate, the tools were used to confirm that a problem will not occur when inputting the unpermitted characters and long character strings.
-To the input items of the screen (a user management function, various setting functions) which administrators can operate, the tools were used to confirm that a problem will not occur when inputting the unpermitted characters and long character strings.
+The behavior was confirmed by performing inputs that may trigger directory traversal after searching parts, in which files and pages inside the TOE are directly specified, in the input part of the screen which can be operated by general users. - To the input items of the screen (a login screen, a password change screen, an address book, etc.) which "those which the use of the TOE is not permitted" or "general users" can operate, the tools were used to confirm that a problem will not occur when inputting the unpermitted characters and long character strings. - To the input items of the screen (a user management function, various setting functions) which administrators can operate, the tools were used to confirm that a problem will not occur when inputting the unpermitted characters and long character strings.